flipp-oss/deimos/README.md

       payload[:my_id]
     end

-    # You can call publish / publish_list directly, or create new methods
+    # You can call produce directly, or create new methods wrapping it.
-    # wrapping them.

     def send_some_message(an_object)
       payload = {
         'some-key' => an_object.foo,
         'some-key2' => an_object.bar
       }
-      # You can also publish an array with self.publish_list(payloads)
-      # You may specify the topic here with self.publish(payload, topic: 'my-topic')
-      # You may also specify the headers here with self.publish(payload, headers: { 'foo' => 'bar' })
-      self.publish(payload)
+      self.produce([{payload: payload}])
+      # additional keys can be added - see https://karafka.io/docs/WaterDrop-Usage/
+      self.produce([{payload: payload, topic: "other-topic", key: "some-key", partition_key: "some-key2"}])
     end
   end
 end
 ```

-### Auto-added Fields
+## Auto-added Fields

 If your schema has a field called `message_id`, and the payload you give
 your producer doesn't have this set, Deimos will auto-generate